-Abbreviation / Description Term Adaptation Adjustment in natural or human systems in response to actual or expected climate change or its effect, to moderate harm or to take advantage of beneficial opportunities.
+Abbreviation / Term Description Adaptation Adjustment in natural or human systems in response to actual or expected climatic its effect, to moderate harm or to take advantage of beneficial opportunities.
 Aeolian sand transport The erosion, transport and deposition of sand by the action of wind.
-ASS Acid Sulfate Soils Average Recurrence Interval (ARI) The Average Recurrence Interval (ARI) refers to the long-term average number of years between the occurrence of an event (e.g. a coastal storm) as big as (or larger than) the selected event.
-ARI is another way of expressing the likelihood of occurrence of a storm event Also known as Return Period.
+ASS Acid Sulfate Soils Average Recurrence Interval (ARI) The Average Recurrence Interval (ARI) refers to the long-term average number of y between the occurrence of an event (e.g. a coastal storm) as big as (or larger than) selected event.
+ARI is another way of expressing the likelihood of occurrence of a selected event.
+ARI is another way of expressing the likelihood of occurrence of a selected event.
+ARI is another way of expressing the likelihood of occurrence of a selected event.
+ARI is another way of expressing the likelihood of occurrence of a selected event.
 Beach erosion Refers to landward movement of the shoreline and/or a reduction in beach volume, usually associated with storm events or a series of events, which occurs within the beach fluctuation zone.
 Beach erosion occurs due to one or more process drivers; wind, waves, tides, currents, ocean water level, and downslope movement of material due to gravity.
 Beach nourishment Beach restoration or augmentation using clean dredged or fill sand.
 Dredged sand is usually hydraulically pumped and placed directly onto an eroded beach or placed in the littoral transport system.
 When the sand is dredged in combination with constructing, improving, or maintaining a navigation project, beach nourishment is a form of beneficial use of dredged material.
 Beach scraping Also referred to as 'nature assisted beach enhancement' is a mechanical intervention to speed up the natural processes of berm and foredune recovery after a storm event. СВА Cost-benefit Analysis CEA Coastal Environment Area CM Act NSW Coastal Management Act 2016 CM Manual The NSW Coastal Management Manual (OEH, 2018b).
 Coastal dune Vegetated and unvegetated sand ridges built-up at the back of a beach.
 They comprise dry beach sand that has been blown landward and trapped by plants or other obstructions.
 Stable sand dunes act as a buffer against wave damage during storms, protecting the land behind from saltwater intrusion, sea spray and strong winds.
 Coastal dunes also act as a reservoir of sand to replenish and maintain the beach at times of erosion.
 Coastal hazard Defined in the CM Act to mean the following: beach erosion shoreline recession coastal lake or watercourse entrance instability coastal inundation coastal cliff or slope instability tidal inundation erosion and inundation of foreshores caused by tidal waters and the action of waves, including the interaction of those waters with catchment floodwaters.
 Coastal inundation Flooding of low-lying areas by ocean waters, caused by a higher than normal sea level (e.g., due to storm tide).